 Perhaps the most common ailment that people struggle with as they age is inflammation.
 This natural and vital response to stress and injury can appear in virtually every part of the body, but most often pops up in joints and extremities.
 Inflammation can occur under basically any situation: from vigorous exercise to underlying health issues, this ailment can be a menace to our daily routines.

 While inflammation is a natural and common physical experience, there are some situations in which it becomes too much.
+Many sufferers utilize natural anti-inflammatories like curcumin to relieve pain and discomfort, but what should you look for to determine if it’s time to take action?
 Here are five signs that inflammation is hurting your quality of life beyond what’s acceptable.

 You Suffer from Daily Joint Pain